 A conviction of murder can carry the following penalties:

 - Anywhere from five to 99 years in prison

 - Anywhere from two to 20 years in prison

 - Up to $10,000 in fines

 A charge of murder may sometimes be escalated to capital murder under a wide range of aggravating circumstances, such as if the victim was a police officer, firefighter or child under six years of age.
 Capital murder is an offense punishable by death in Texas.

 Regardless of the circumstances, any accusation of homicide is extremely serious and requires the skills of a knowledgeable attorney to be successfully defended against.
 Our lawyers can review the facts surrounding your case and craft a custom-tailored strategy on your behalf that exploits weaknesses in the prosecution’s case.

 Your Future Is In Danger – Call Us Now

-With stakes this high, it is imperative you have a powerful advocate in your corner who can unbiasedly defend your rights and give you a fighting chance against the prosecution’s claims.
-At Kyle Law Firm, our New Braunfels violent crime lawyers are prepared to do everything within our power to ensure no stone is left unturned in your defense.
-We truly believe you are innocent until proven guilty, and we are committed to standing by your side every step of the way during this time.
+With stakes this high, it is imperative that you have a powerful advocate in your corner who can unbiasedly defend your rights and give you a fighting chance against the prosecution’s claims.
+At Kyle Law Firm, our New Braunfels violent crime lawyers are prepared to do everything within their power to ensure that no stone is left unturned in your defense.
+They truly believe that you are innocent until proven guilty, and they are committed to standing by your side every step of the way during this time.